About

 My creative process includes diverse methodologies, encompassing in-situ experiments, participatory art, documentation, and staged processes.
 I create my work using the practice of photography, video, installation, and sound to craft my narratives, often collaborating with diverse communities and environments.
 Each project serves as a unique opportunity to delve into new themes, modes of expression, and depths of experience.

-This profound curiosity about human consciousness took root during my time in Jerusalem, where I immersed myself in various cultural communities and sought to comprehend the psychological and emotional underpinnings of local conflicts.
-This period marked the inception of my artistic journey, marked by creating a cross-cultural experiment focused on local communities.
+This profound curiosity about human consciousness took root during my time in Jerusalem, where I immersed myself in various cultural communities and sought to comprehend the psychological and emotional underpinnings the challenges of the local reality.
+This period marked the inception of my artistic journey, by creating a cross-cultural experiment focused on local communities.
 As my work has evolved, I've ventured into a multitude of communities and environments, while exploring new and universal themes.